Searching for some Divi alternatives for your WordPress site?

-Below, we’ve curated our picks for the six best Divi alternatives based on our hands-on experience using WordPress and all the popular site-building tools.
+Below, we’ve curated our picks for the seven best Divi alternatives based on our hands-on experience using WordPress and all the popular site-building tools.

 Because Divi comes as both a theme and a plugin, we’ve included both themes and plugins on our list.
 The one commonality between all of these tools is that they help you build a great-looking custom WordPress site without any code.

 - Pros and cons of the tool versus Divi

 - What it’s like to build your site with each tool